 “A fully fledged airline coming out and IPO-ing is virtually unheard of,” said Peter Harbison, who advises carriers as executive chairman at the Centre for Asia Pacific Aviation in Sydney.
 “It’s been done extremely well.”

 JAL may become the world’s fourth-largest airline by market value, displacing All Nippon Airways Co.
 (9202) -- which won an international license following the 1985 crash that is still the world’s deadliest single-plane disaster.
-Santiago-based Latam Airlines Group SA (LFL) is the largest carrier at $11.8 billion, followed by Singapore Airlines Ltd. (SIA) and Beijing-based Air China Ltd. (753)
+Santiago-based Latam Airlines Group SA (LFL:US) is the largest carrier at $11.8 billion, followed by Singapore Airlines Ltd. (SIA) and Beijing-based Air China Ltd. (753)

 Shares in the Japanese carrier traded in the gray market this week about 7 percent higher than the IPO price, according to BTIG Hong Kong Ltd.